jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

   command not found: pytest-watcher

-I need to install `pytest-watcher`_ for the computer to use it.
-Next, I use the `uv Python package manager`_ to install it
+because `pytest-watcher`_ is not installed on the computer.
+I need to install , I can do that with the `uv Python Package Manager`_.

 ----